sam13142023/dn42copy/README.md

 git push --set-upstream origin foo-20200704/mychange
 ```

-*Note that it can take up to 10 minutes after registering as a new user before you get permission to create the new branch*

 3. **Make your changes on your new branch**

 See the [getting started](https://dn42.dev/howto/Getting-Started) guide in the [Wiki](https://dn42.dev) for more information.